SanTechIT/CS180PRJ4/README.md

-# [Name] Design specifications
+# CS180 Project 4 Design Specifications
 ## Documentation
 - Aarini - Submitted Report on Brightspace
-- Richard - Submitted Vocareum workspace.
+- Sara - Submitted code on Vocareum workspace

-To compile the program in Vocareum: In the Terminal, cd to the src folder.
+To compile the program: In the Terminal, cd to the src folder.

-To run the program in Vocareum: Run javac Main.java.
-Run java Main.
+To run the program: In the Terminal, after compiling, run `javac Main.java`.
+Run `java Main`.

+To run the test cases: In the Terminal, execute the bash script runTestCases.sh that's located in the src folder.
+Alternatively, use IntelliJ to run all the Tests classes.

 ## Notes